ccj5351/ccj5351.github.io/index.md

 - 2016/02/01 : Received Master of Engineering in Electrical Engineering at Stevens.
 - 2015/01/01 : Starting my Ph.D. study in Computer Science at Stevens.
 - 2013/08/20 : Starting my master study in Electrical Engineering at Stevens.

+## Services
+- Reviewer for the following journals:
+  - IEEE Transactions on Image Processing (TIP)
+  - IEEE Transactions on Multimedia

+- Reviewer for the following conferences:
+  - ACM MULTIMEDIA CONFERENCE 2020 (ACMMM'20)